matthew-wong1/WebGlitch/README.md

 # WebGlitch
 A WebGPU program generator for fuzz testing.
+Developed as part of a final year project at Imperial College London.

 ## Requirements:
 1. Gradle 8.9+